JannTzou/Learning-Algorithm-for-Mean-Field-CCE/README.md

 ## License

-The license for this repository is specified in the `LICENSE` file.
+The source code in this repository is released under the MIT License.

-For academic and research use, common choices include the MIT License and the BSD 3-Clause License.
-The final choice should be made before the repository is publicly released.
+This repository accompanies the paper:

+> Optimal coarse correlated equilibria in mean field games: linear programming and no-regret learning, Ioannis-Paraskevas Tzouanas (in collaboration with Luciano Campi and Federico Cannerozzi), 2026.
+> arXiv link: coming soon.

 ---